bunsybuns123/dumble/README.md

 ## ❗ STATUS UPDATES AND MORE IN DISCORD https://discord.gg/ynvqr3SaDV

 ## Introduction
-Dumble is a Puppeteer-based script that runs in a Node.js environment through the command line (CMD) for simulating advanced cheating in online exams.
+Dumble is a Puppeteer-based script that runs in a Node.js environment through the command line (CMD) for simulating advanced cheating in online exams. (exam.net, etc)

 ## Features